devopslibrary/dl-frontend/lessons/jenkins-scm.md

 Thank you to our supporters!
 ----------------------------
 Before we get started though, we’d like to give a quick shout out to everyone supporting us on Patreon, thank you so much, we really couldn’t do it without your help!
 We’ve decided to add a high scores list to the end of each episode, and for anyone else who’d like to donate, just visit [patreon.com/devopslibrary](http://patreon.com/devopslibrary/).

-Secondly, thank you to [Datadog](http://dtdg.co/devops-library) as well for sponsoring this video!
-If you haven’t tried them out before, please take a few minutes and visit [dtdg.co/devops-library](http://dtdg.co/devops-library), they have some really fantastic monitoring tools.

 Lesson Overview
 -----------------